History of Real Sociedad in Timeline

 At the end of the 1980-81 season, Real Sociedad won its first ever Primera División title.

-In 1981, Real Sociedad made its first appearance in the UEFA Champions League, losing in the first round against CSKA Sofia.
+In the 1981-82 edition, Real Sociedad made their first Champions League appearance, losing in the first round against CSKA Sofia.

-In 1982, Real Sociedad retained the Liga title and won the Supercopa de España, defeating Real Madrid.
+In 1982, Real Sociedad retained the Liga title and won the Supercopa de España against Real Madrid.

-In 1987, Real Sociedad finished as runner-up in La Liga.
+In 1987, Real Sociedad finished as Liga runner-up and won the Copa del Rey.

 On March 30, 1988, Real Sociedad lost the Copa del Rey final to Barcelona at Real Madrid's Santiago Bernabéu Stadium.